josephbleroy/terraform-templates/README.md

 **State File Storage:** Since state files contain secrets, you should not put them in a public or private git repository.
 Instead you should use remote storage, such as Amazon S3.

-# Issues
+# Current Issues

 - Having difficulties setting up remote state storage on S3.
+Potential workaround is using [Terragrunt](https://github.com/gruntwork-io/terragrunt).